Mixing induced by Faraday surface waves: Introduction

 In this study, we investigate the interaction between a free surface and a miscible interface with a small density contrast through laboratory experiments and direct numerical simulations (DNS) of a simplified configuration shown in Figure \ref{Figure1:setup}.
 For this configuration, surface waves are generated by applying a periodic vertical oscillation---of amplitude \(a\) and frequency \(\omega\)---to the container as a result of the Faraday instability~\citep{Faraday1831}.
+This configuration provides a large-amplitude standing wave that can be tuned and characterised in detail, yet is persistent enough to follow the slower evolution of the stratification.
+Although the Faraday wave is not itself the focus of this work, understanding it is essential to interpreting the mixing process.
+Below, we review the basic aspects of the Faraday-wave literature necessary to state the problem and interpret our results, while additional details are introduced alongside the corresponding analyses (in Sections \ref{section:surface} to \ref{section:stratification:long}).

-In the classical Faraday experiment, free-surface motion is controlled by the ratio between the forcing frequency \(\omega\) and the dispersion relation of the interface \(\omega_0\), and by the external forcing term \(a\omega^2/g\) (where \(g\) is the gravity).
-For this system, linear stability analysis reveals unstable regions where the response frequency is either half-frequency, which is the most amplified, or isochronous with respect to the forcing frequency~\citep{Benjamin1954, Kumar_1994, Ward2019}.
-Depending on the external forcing term \( a \omega^2/g \), we may observe a wavy, unbroken, free surface or a disconnected surface as in a breaking wave.
-Wave breaking can also lead to splashing droplets and jets from the collapse of large cavities, which inject fresh fluid into the stratified layer (see, for instance, Figure \ref{Figure2:snapshot} and previous work presented at the APS/DFD Gallery of Fluid Motion \citep{CastilloCastellanos2023}).
+In the classical Faraday experiment, free-surface motion is controlled by the ratio between the forcing frequency \(\omega\) and the natural frequency of the relevant modes of the interface \(\omega_0\), and by the external forcing term \( \paramF = a \omega^2/g \) (where \(g\) is the gravitational acceleration).
+For this system, linear stability analysis reveals unstable regions where the response frequency is either subharmonic, which is the most amplified (in the regime of interest here), or harmonic~\citep{Benjamin1954, Kumar_1994, Ward2019}.
+In this work, we vary the forcing amplitude \(a\) while keeping the frequency \(\omega\) fixed, so that the surface waves are always subharmonic and have the same wavelength.
+This allows us to explore different kinds of surface motion, from wavy, unbroken free surfaces to breaking waves.
+The breaking waves can also lead to splashing droplets and jets from the collapse of large cavities, which inject lighter fluid and turbulence into the stratified layer (see, for instance, Figure \ref{Figure2:snapshot} and a video presented at the APS/DFD Gallery of Fluid Motion \citep{CastilloCastellanos2023}).
+We also vary the initial depth of the stratification and follow each experiment for several hundred forcing periods to capture the long-term evolution of the system.
+To access quantities that are difficult to measure in the laboratory, we complement the experiments with direct numerical simulations (DNS).